“Our people have always been our best asset.”

 The firm’s humble roots reflect those of its founders.
 A native of India, Niranjan Shah grew up in a small village with no electricity or running water.
 A brilliant student who showed his engineering talents early on, Mr. Shah was able to attend Sardar Patel University in Gujarat, a state on the western coast of India, where he earned a Bachelor of Engineering degree.
 In 1970, he emigrated to the United States to pursue graduate studies at the University of Mississippi, where he received his Master’s Degree in Civil Engineering.
 He then moved to Chicago to make his home and pursue his profession.

-There, he met Bill Moore, a veteran construction professional who had worked in management roles on a variety of public infrastructure projects in the Chicagoland region.
-The two men saw a market opportunity for civil engineering consultants who understood the local landscape.
-The two brought on a third partner, Adolph Scott, Jr., who oversaw business development and later helped establish the firm’s status as a minority-owned business with the city, state and federal governments.
+There, he met William “Bill” Moore, a veteran entrepreneur and native of Terra Haute, Indiana, who had fought in the US Army in the Battle of Normandy during World War II and later earned a degree in Construction Management from the University of Wisconsin.
+For 25 years, Mr. Moore had run his own successful construction firm and worked on a variety of public infrastructure projects in the Chicagoland region.
+But he and Mr. Shah recognized a larger market opportunity for civil engineering consultants who understood the local landscape.
+The two men soon joined forces and brought on a third partner, Adolph Scott, Jr., who oversaw business development and later helped establish the firm’s status as a minority-owned business with the city, state and federal governments.

 GEC’s first break was in 1977, when the firm was brought on as a prime consultant by the Illinois Department of Transportation to perform engineering design services for a rehabilitation project on Chicago’s Edens Expressway (I-94).